Zhangixalus arvalis

 Zhangixalus arvalis is a species of frog in the family Rhacophoridae.
-It is endemic to western and southwestern Taiwan and is present in agricultural areas of Chiayi, Yunlin, and Tainan Counties.
+It is endemic to western and southwestern Taiwan and is present in agricultural areas of Chiayi, Yunlin, and Tainan.
 Common name farmland green treefrog has been coined for it.

 Description

 Zhangixalus arvalis is a medium-sized treefrog; adult males measure 39–46 mm and adult females 60–64 mm in snout–vent length.
 The tympanum is visible, but it is dorsally and posteriorly concealed by the thin supratympanic fold.
 The fingers and the toes have well-developed discs and are webbed; webbing is weakly developed between the fingers but more prominent between the toes.
 Skin is granulated.
 The dorsum varies from dark green, green, yellowish-green, to nearly yellow.
 The upper lip is white, and the white color continues as a white stripe on the flanks; flank below the white stripe is dark purple.
 The lower lip and edge of gular region are silver gray to white.